mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Step 3: Pipelines for viral genomes recovery

-The help message of this step:
+The help message of the viral step:
 ```
 help_message () {
         echo ""